-1.1 A Seven-Step Approach for Conducting a Successful Simulation Study proach for conducting a simulation study is critical to the study's success in general and to developing a valid model in particular.
+1.1 A Seven-Step Approach for Conducting a Successful Simulation Study

+In Figure 1 we present a seven-step approach for conducting a successful simulation study.
+Having a definitive approach for conducting a simulation study is critical to the study's success in general and to developing a valid model in particular.
 In Section 2 we will relate each of our validation/credibility enhancement techniques to one or more of these steps.
+We now discuss important activities that take place in each of the seven steps.